 A. To help increase the open access to the complaint process the department will need to educate the public about the complaint reporting process, including information about when and how to file a complaint.
 Presentations to community groups, schools, community organizations and religious groups about the complaint reporting process may be necessary as part of a broader effort to help people increase trust and confidence in the complaint investigation process.
 This communication process should involve both members of the IIU and members of the Board.
 Joint presentations will help reflect the openness of the department.
 Such presentations should be made in the neighborhoods of Springfield and should be done in conjunction with existing community organizations whenever possible.

-- B. In addition, to general education and outreach, the Board shall communicate with complainants about the status of investigations, and (where appropriate) the public.
-With the assistance of Citistat, the Board shall keep track of all Citizen Complaints, hearings, and findings, and identify each with an incident number, date of incident, location of incident, the nature of the misconduct, the name of the complainant and name of officer or officers alleged to have committed the misconduct and publicly disseminate notice of the review of any such incidents on a quarterly basis, but shall not disseminate the names of any participants or disciplinary action imposed in any incident without the consent of such party. - C. The data gathered by the Board as well as any reports or recommendations voted by the Board with regard to the interaction of police officers and members of the community shall be reviewed by the Police Commissioner for when considering disciplinary actions, promotions, assignments, training or adoption or amendments of the policies and procedures of the Springfield Police Department.

-D. After a complaint is closed the Board shall promptly notify the complainant of the findings and may provide copies of any portions of the internal affairs file which are a public record.
+- B. In addition to general education and outreach, the Board shall communicate with complainants about the status of investigations, and (where appropriate) the public.
+With the assistance of the Police Department, the Board shall keep track of all Citizen Complaints, hearings, and findings, and identify each with an incident number, date of incident, location of incident, the nature of the alleged misconduct, the name of the complainant and name of officer or officers alleged to have committed the misconduct.
+The CPHB shall disseminate notice of the review of any such incidents on a quarterly basis to the City Clerk, and the City Clerk shall post the information on the City website, but shall not disseminate the names of any participants or disciplinary action imposed in any incident without the consent of such party. - C. The data gathered by the Board as well as any reports or recommendations voted by the Board with regard to the interaction of police officers and members of the community shall be reviewed by the Police Commissioner when considering disciplinary actions, promotions, assignments, training or adoption or amendments of the policies and procedures of the Springfield Police Department. - D. After a complaint is closed the Board shall promptly notify the complainant of the findings and may provide copies of any portions of the internal affairs file which are a public record.
 Any actual order of disciplinary action addressed to an officer is not a public record, and shall not be disclosed by the Board.
 For the complainant, correspondence shall be sent by certified mail to help ensure they receive notice of the outcome.
 The Board may send satisfaction surveys, similar to those used by the Cambridge Police Department, to both complainant and officers when each complaint is closed.

-This Executive order, as amended, shall take effect on 23% of \cancel{FES} , 2010.
+This Executive order, as amended, shall take effect on April 1, of, 2016.